FFmpeg and libtheora Part 2: Multi Stream Ogg Chaining

 However, it would only do what I wanted in two limited conditions: the stream is

 seekable or there is only one stream.
-The ogg_replace_stream
+The ogg_replace_stream function had a

 comment above it describing its indented